Ronald Kers

 Ronald Klaas Otto Kers (born 7 July 1969) is a Dutch businessman, and the former group chief executive (CEO) of Müller (company), based in Fischach, Bavaria.
-Müller has around 21,000 employees, and a €5 billion turnover.
+The Müller group has around 21,000 employees, and a € 6.5 billion turnover.
 After working for several private equity companies in 2017, he joined the 2 Sisters Food Group in June 2018 as CEO, succeeding founder and majority shareholder, Ranjit Singh Boparan.
 2SFG has a turnover of £3.4 billion, 21,000 employees and has businesses in poultry, biscuits, ready meals, desserts, and frozen products.
+After the turnaround of 2SFG, Ronald joined Bain Capital backed Valeo Foods Group in June 2023.
+He is transforming the business into a Sweet Treats Champion.
+Valeo Foods Group has a turnover of around €2.0Bn.

 Early life

 He went to school in Naaldwijk and ‘s Gravenzande in the Netherlands.
 After obtaining a degree in Industrial Engineering from the Netherlands, he graduated with an MBA from Schulich School of Business in Toronto, Canada.

 Career

 P&G

 He started with P&G in 1996.
 He worked in several brand management and commercial roles in Canada, Belgium and Ireland.